-From e-commerce sites crawling their competitors’ or suppliers’ prices, product descriptions and images to site-specific web crawling done by price/product comparison sites and other e-commerce based web apps – we try to explore how online shopping sites exploit data crawling to their advantage.
+From eCommerce sites crawling their competitors’ or suppliers’ prices, product descriptions and images to site-specific web crawling – we try to explore how online shopping sites exploit data crawling to their advantage.

 Selling products at competitive prices all the time is a really crucial aspect of e-commerce.
-Some of these sites actually crawl their competitors’ sites to ensure that they’re either able to match the prices being offered over there or offer better prices.
+Some of these sites actually crawl web for their competitors’ sites to ensure that they’re either able to match the prices being offered over there or offer better prices.
 It has indeed been proved that pricing optimization techniques can improve gross profit margins by around 10%.
-Web crawling is also used by travel e-commerce companies to extract prices from airlines’ websites in (near) real time since a long time.
+Web crawling applications in eCommerce is felt by travel companies, to extract prices from airlines’ websites in (near) real time for a long time.

-For e-commerce companies, customer loyalty is almost non-existent.
+For e-commerce companies, customer loyalty is almost non existent.
 Today, customers are willing to switch retailers even if the product that they’re looking for is available just 5% cheaper elsewhere.
-Price comparison sites such as Nextag, PriceGrabber and ShopZilla scrape data from millions of product pages across major e-commerce sites.
-These comparison shopping engines extract product feeds including all associated details regarding the product (title, description, ratings, images etc.) from multiple sites and juxtapose the products for enabling easy comparison.
+Price comparison sites such as Nextag, PriceGrabber and ShopZilla crawl data from millions of product pages across major e-commerce sites.
+These comparison shopping engines extract product feeds, including all associated details regarding the product (title, description, ratings, images etc.) From multiple sites and juxtapose the products for enabling easy comparison.

 For requirements where the number of products involved is rather large; we also perform incremental crawls, wherein sources are crawled relative to how frequently they’re updated.
 For instance, through our Machine Learning algorithm, we can determine if a product gets a review daily, weekly or monthly (on an average) and the crawler prioritizes the fetching process accordingly.

-Through web crawling, relevant data is delivered to companies by crawling the customer reviews and ratings on a site.
+Through web crawlers, relevant data is delivered to companies by scraping the customer reviews and ratings on a site.
 Apart from this, many forums are also treasure troves of sentiment data that can be extracted.
 Sometimes, prominent sellers on marketplace sites are interested in extracting reviews and ratings of their own products listed on those sites.
 One of our clients was a furniture company having an online sales channel on sites like Walmart.com and Amazon.com.
-The client wanted to receive reviews posted on their products, and PromptCloud.
+The client wanted to receive reviews posted on their products.

 A lot of web apps are changing the way images are searched.
 In order to find a similar product, the user just needs to upload an image to a visual product search engine like this one and it’ll do the rest.
 At the backend of these sites, there is a database of high-resolution images of products listed on all major e-commerce sites that are used for matching the image uploaded by a user.